iPhonig/BHImageCache/README.md

 ============

 Image caching library that utilizes NSURLSession and supports UIImageView as well as UIButton.
-Also supports fading images and placeholders while image is being downloaded.
+Also supports fading images and placeholders (for UIImageView) while image is being downloaded.

 ![ss](https://raw.githubusercontent.com/iPhonig/BHImageCache/master/screenshot.png)